Fabita98/DrunkStride/README.md

     Then, there is a call to:

-    - `GetClosestAndFurthestVertex()`: first of all, it checks if the platform bounds are not null or empty, then it computes the minimum and maximum values for the x and z coordinates of the resized platform previously defined in the method that randomizes the platform.
+    - `GetClosestAndFurthestVertex()`: first of all, it checks if the platform bounds are not null or empty, then it retrieves the minimum and maximum values for the x and z coordinates of the resized platform previously defined in the method that randomizes the platform.
 After that, the method creates an array of vertices and their names for printing and debugging purposes in order to find the closest and furthest vertices from the agent.
         The result of these operations define the maximum acceptable radius for the new circular paths,